pykaldi/pykaldi/README.md

 [![Build Status]][Travis]

 PyKaldi is a Python scripting layer for [Kaldi] speech recognition toolkit.
-It provides easy-to-use, low-overhead, first-class Python objects wrapping the C++ code in Kaldi libraries.
+It provides easy-to-use, low-overhead, first-class Python wrappers for the C++ code in Kaldi libraries.
 You can use PyKaldi to write Python code for things that would otherwise require writing C++ code such as calling low-level Kaldi functions, manipulating Kaldi objects in code or implementing executables